Ghost reefs: Florida’s vibrant underwater cities are turning into relics

 Although the bleaching and mortality seem to be happening fast, getting to this point has taken about two months.
 For the past 10-plus weeks, coral has had to endure unusual heat stress.
 Water temperatures are at record levels in the low 90s along the reef tract, which is several degrees above the normal temperatures in the mid-80s.

-Although tropical corals live in warm water, they are very sensitive to just a couple of degrees Fahrenheit spike in sea surface temperatures, especially if it lasts for too long.
+Although tropical corals live in warm water, they are very sensitive to just a couple-degree (Fahrenheit) spikes in sea surface temperatures, especially if it lasts for too long.
 NOAA Coral Reef Watch says at four weeks, coral can begin to show signs of stress.
-If the heat last eight weeks, a bleaching event becomes likely.
+If the heat lasts eight weeks, a bleaching event becomes likely.
 We are now past the eight-week mark.

 Unfortunately, ocean temperatures in the Keys usually peak in late August and early September, so unless there is a major weather pattern shift, this heat stress will likely continue for several more weeks.
 NOAA Coral Reef Watch has the area under Alert Level 2, the highest alert for bleaching.